ADA-research/Sparkle/Examples/configuration_quality.md

 ### Add instances

-Add train, and optionally test, instances (in this case for the VRP) in a given directory, without running solvers or feature extractors yet
+Now we add train, and optionally test, instances for configuring our algorithm (in this case for the VRP).
+The instance sets are placed in a given directory.

 ```bash
 sparkle add_instances Examples/Resources/CVRP/Instances/X-1-10/